MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.custom:
-  - references_regions
-  - devx-track-azurepowershell
-ms.date: 04/17/2023
+ms.date: 04/28/2023
 ---

 # Register Azure Stack HCI with Azure

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2-21h2.md)]

-Now that you've deployed the [Azure Stack HCI operating system](./operating-system.md) and [created a cluster](./create-cluster.md), you must register the cluster with Azure.
+Now that you've deployed the [Azure Stack HCI operating system](./operating-system.md) and [created a cluster](./create-cluster.md), you must register it with Azure.

 This article describes how to register Azure Stack HCI with Azure via Windows Admin Center or PowerShell.
 For information on how to manage cluster registration, see [Manage cluster registration](../manage/manage-cluster-registration.md).

-## About cluster registration
+## About Azure Stack HCI registration

 Azure Stack HCI is delivered as an Azure service.
 As per the Azure online services terms, you must register your cluster within 30 days of installation.
 Your cluster isn't fully supported until your registration is active.
 If you don't register your cluster with Azure upon deployment, or if your cluster is registered but hasn't connected to Azure for more than 30 days, the system won't allow new virtual machines (VMs) to be created or added.
 For more information, see  [Job failure when attempting to create VM](troubleshoot-hci-registration.md#job-failure-when-attempting-to-create-vm).

 After registration, an Azure Resource Manager resource is created to represent the on-premises Azure Stack HCI cluster.
-With Azure Stack HCI, version 21H2, registering a cluster automatically creates an Azure Arc of the server resource for each server in the Azure Stack HCI cluster.
+Starting with Azure Stack HCI, version 21H2, registering a cluster automatically creates an Azure Arc of the server resource for each server in the Azure Stack HCI cluster.
 This Azure Arc integration extends the Azure management plane to Azure Stack HCI.
 The Azure Arc integration enables periodic syncing of information between the Azure resource and the on-premises clusters.

-## Before you begin
+## Prerequisites

 Before you begin cluster registration, make sure to complete the following prerequisites: